VHS: Before VHS

 In 1956, after several attempts by other companies, the first commercially successful VTR, the Ampex VRX-1000, was introduced by Ampex Corporation.
 At a price of US$50,000 in 1956 and US$300 for a 90-minute reel of tape, it was intended only for the professional market.

 Kenjiro Takayanagi, a television broadcasting pioneer then working for JVC as its vice president, saw the need for his company to produce VTRs for the Japanese market at a more affordable price.
 In 1959, JVC developed a two-head video tape recorder and, by 1960, a color version for professional broadcasting.
 In 1964, JVC released the DV220, which would be the company's standard VTR until the mid-1970s.

-In 1969, JVC collaborated with Sony Corporation and Matsushita Electric (Matsushita was the majority stockholder of JVC until 2011) to build a video recording standard for the Japanese consumer.
+In 1969, JVC collaborated with Sony and Matsushita Electric (Matsushita was the majority stockholder of JVC until 2011) to build a video recording standard for the Japanese consumer.
 The effort produced the U-matic format in 1971, which was the first cassette format to become a unified standard for different companies.
-It was preceded by the reel-to-reel 1/2" EIAJ format.
+It was preceded by the reel-to-reel 1/2-inch EIAJ format.

 The U-matic format was successful in businesses and some broadcast television applications, such as electronic news-gathering, and was produced by all three companies until the late 1980s, but because of cost and limited recording time, very few of the machines were sold for home use.
-Therefore, soon after the U-Matic release, all three companies started working on new consumer-grade video recording formats of their own.
+Therefore, soon after the U-matic release, all three companies started working on new consumer-grade video recording formats of their own.
 Sony started working on Betamax, Matsushita started working on VX, and JVC released the CR-6060 in 1975, based on the U-matic format.

 VHS development

 In 1971, JVC engineers Yuma Shiraishi and Shizuo Takano put together a team to develop a VTR for consumers.

-By the end of 1971, they created an internal diagram, "VHS Development Matrix", which established twelve objectives for JVC's new VTR:
+By the end of 1971, they created an internal diagram, "VHS Development Matrix", which established twelve objectives for JVC's new VTR; among them: